 Going out of the port, you will admire from the sea Monterosso al Mare: the largest and most visited of the villages; admire its large beach, lined with colourful umbrellas and spiral up through the village.

-From Corniglia, you will depart for Vernazza, the beauty queen of the Cinque Terre: the most popular and the most photogenic one.
+Further along, you will see Vernazza, the beauty queen of the Cinque Terre: the most popular and the most photogenic one.
 Vernazza’s shoreline stands out because of the iconic colourful buildings along the cliffs and the beautiful church tower that looks out onto the bay.

 The tour continues to Manarola: the village is perched atop jagged ocean cliffs and surrounded by lush-green vineyards.
 It has an incredible spit of land where the most famous Cinque Terre Instagram photos are taken.